biocore-ntnu/epic/README.md

 ## Version

 This is a beta release.
 Please do aggressively report issues, quirks, complaints and anything that just feels slightly off to the issue tracker.
-Also please ask questions and make docrequests - there are loads of neat stuff I have not documented.
+Also please ask questions and make docrequests - there is loads of neat stuff I have not documented.

 ## License